 As I said, Kiyosaki talks a lot about assets and liabilities.
 To become rich, invest in assets.
 Build your asset column and reduce your expenses.
 That is the formula to become rich.
 What are the assets to invest in?
 Assets include real estate, stocks, bonds, notes, intellectual property, and so forth.

 Kiyosaki often uses diagrams to explain cashflows.
 Here is one from his book.
 The poor spend all their income on expenses.
 The middle class has liabilities that they cannot avoid, and they have further expenses.
 The rich have assets that generate income.
 The larger your assets column, the richer you will become.

 5. Pay Yourself First

 Kiyosaki’s rich dad often taught him to pay himself first.
 What does this mean?
 It means before you pay taxes or your bills, you must invest in assets.
 Why?
-Because assets help you generate more income.
+Because assets generate more income.
 But you must also pay the bills.
-You do it only when you absolutely have to.
-Rich dad says that when you know that you have bills and taxes to pay, you will be motivated to make more money.
+You do it only when you have to.
+Rich dad says that you will be motivated to make more money when you know that you have bills and taxes to pay.
 In your head, you will be constantly reminded of the payments you have to make.
 So you will find more ways to make more money.

 Find More In the Book

-There are obviously a lot of other things that you will find in the book.
+There are a lot of other things that you will find in the book.
 I’ve only laid out a few.
 Once you read the book, you will have a completely different take on money, jobs, learning, and society.
 I guarantee you that.
-So, just go on and read the book.
+So, go on and read the book.
 It is worth reading multiple times.
-This book definitely changed my life – my way of thinking, learning, and earning.
+This book changed my life—my way of thinking, learning, and earning.
 It will change yours too.